metadatacenter/spreadsheet-validator-docs/api-reference/index.md

 nav_order: 1
 ---

-Here are some information that should help you understand the basic usage of the RESTful API, including info about making requests, reading responses, and potential errors.
+Here is some information to help you understand the basic functions of the RESTful API, including making requests, reading responses, and potential errors.

 Base URL: `https://api.metadatavalidator.metadatacenter.org/`

 # Validate Spreadsheet

-To validate a spreadsheet, you create a list of `MetadataRecord` object which represents each row in the spreadsheet, and a link to a CEDAR template by adding the template IRI that you can get from browsing CEDAR template repository.
+To validate a spreadsheet, you create a list of `MetadataRecord` objects which represents each row in the spreadsheet, and a link to a CEDAR template by adding the template IRI that you can get from browsing the CEDAR template repository.

 ```
 POST /service/validate